 - 1. Start the engine and let it warm a few minutes to render oil more fluid to ease suction. - 2.
 Stop the engine and remove the key from the panel. - 3.
 Connect a hose to the drain pump and place a container under the disposal hose. - 4.
-Remove the drain plug (bolt). - 5.
-Pump all used oil out from the pan. - 6.
+Pump all used oil out from the pan. - 5.
 Disconnect the oil drain pump and replace the cap on the drain pipe.